pojntfx/r3map/README.md

 defer devFile.Close()
 ```

+#### 1.2 Setting up a Mount

-Multiple frontends, which represent means to access a resource, are available: The path frontend, which simply exposes the path to a block device with the resource, the file frontend, which exposes the resource by opening the block device and integrating the file's lifecycle, and the slice/`[]byte` frontend, which makes the resource available as a `[]byte`, only fetching chunks from the backend as they are being accessed.
+Multiple frontends, which represent means to access a resource, are available: The path frontend, which simply exposes the path to a block device with the resource, the file frontend, which exposes the resource by opening the block device and integrating the file's lifecycle, and the slice/`[]byte` frontend, which makes the resource available as a `[]byte`, **only fetching chunks from the backend as they are being accessed**.
+For the file frontend, this means that if call `.Read(offset, chunk)`, only `len(chunk)` at `offset` will be fetched, while for a slice, if you access `sliceFrontend[lowerBound:upperBound]`, only the chunks from `lowerBound` to `upperBound` will be fetched as they are being accessed.
 For more information, check out the [frontends reference](#path-slice-and-file-frontends).
-For this example, we'll use the file frontend, which can be set up and initialized like this:
+For this simple example, we'll use the file frontend, which can be set up and initialized like this:

 ```go
 mnt := mount.NewDirectFileMount(